-Over the past 90 years, COM has remained committed to educational excellence, providing equitable opportunities and fostering success in all members of our diverse community.
-We are proud of the important work done on our campuses to prepare students for transfer to four-year colleges and universities.
-COM touts one of the highest transfer rates to UC Berkeley in the state.
+Throughout its 93-year history, the College's dedicated faculty and staff have remained committed to educational excellence and fostering student success.
+Each year, COM prepares students for transfer to four-year colleges and universities, touting one of the highest transfer rates to UC Berkeley in the state.
 COM also helps keep the local economy thriving by providing job training and skill enhancement for thousands of workers each year.
+Today COM serves nearly 14,000 students annually in its credit, noncredit, and community education programs.

 Many have come to the College with the desire to succeed, and many have gone on to successful careers as nurses, doctors, judges, teachers, entrepreneurs, scientists, and renowned actors.
-Whether you are interested in transferring to a university, training for a new career, improving your skills, or enriching your life, I believe you will find that College of Marin is a place where all are welcome to pursue their dreams.
-I invite you to become part of our legacy of transforming lives.
+Whether you are interested in transferring to a university, training for a new career, improving your skills, or enriching your life, COM is here for everyone-find where you fit in!